-Michael Goebel teaches and researches global and Latin American history at the Freie Universität Berlin.
+Michael Goebel is Associate Professor of International History at the Graduate Institute, Geneva.
 He is the author of several works on Atlantic histories of migration and of Anti-Imperial Metropolis: Interwar Paris and the Seeds of Third World Nationalism.
-He holds a PhD from University College London and, before coming to Berlin, worked at the European University Institute, Florence, and Harvard University.
+He holds a PhD from University College London and, before coming to Geneva, worked at the European University Institute, Florence, Harvard University, and Freie Universität Berlin.

 Tracy Neumann is a historian at Wayne State University in Detroit, where she specializes in global and transnational approaches to US history.
 She is the author of Remaking the Rust Belt: The Postindustrial Transformation of North America and of essays on urban history and public policy.
 She received her PhD from New York University, and she has held fellowships at the University of Michigan and Harvard University.